Philadelphia Product Liability Lawyer

 Consumers often have a subconscious belief that products purchased from popular stores and online retailers are safe.
 Unfortunately, this is not always the case.
 Whether the problem is due to defective design, manufacturing, labeling or storage, consumer goods of all types can suffer from dangerous and potentially fatal hidden flaws.

 If you or a loved one was seriously injured by a dangerous, defective product, financial compensation may be available.
-To discuss bringing a personal injury claim for your defective product injury with an experienced product liability attorney, contact the Wieand Law Firm for a free and confidential legal consultation.
+To discuss bringing a personal injury claim for your defective product injury with an experienced Philadelphia product liability attorney, call the Wieand Law Firm for a free and confidential legal consultation at (877) 654-3887.
 We handle product liability claims in Pennsylvania and New Jersey.

 What is Product Liability Law in Pennsylvania and New Jersey?